 - Dr Chikwe Ihekweazu, Director of the WHO Hub for Pandemic & Epidemic Intelligence: "Global health organisations have not done enough to leverage the incredible resources they have to support the development of capacities.
 Over 99% of test kits used for HIV supported by PEPFAR and the Global Fund are still produced in the Global North.
 Africa should not only be seen as a recipient set of nations.
 Investments in these global institutions should also develop markets and research institutions in the Global South. - Dr Tajudeen Raji, Head of Public Health Institutes & Research at the Africa CDC: "We have seen the limit of global solidarity and therefore need to strengthen national institutions before calling on the regional and global ones.
 We cannot continue to import vaccines, diagnostics, and therapeutics for 1.3bn people." - Ingrid-Gabriela Hoven, Member of the Management Board of GIZ: "Covid-19 has had a huge impact on women and girls, and gender equality can bring huge potential to economic and social development.
-We need to give them a chance to participate in each sector more forcefully and provide them with support - reproductive health for example." - Dr Nina Smidt, Managing Director at Siemens Stiftung: "One of the opportunities in social impact investing is to work with local actors, local start-ups, social enterprises primarily focusing on access to essential services, because they know best what is needed in their communities, regions, countries.
+We need to give them a chance to participate in each sector more forcefully and provide them with support - reproductive health for example." - Dr Nina Smidt, Managing Director at Siemens Stiftung: "One of the opportunities in supporting social enterprises is to work with local actors social enterprises focusing on access to essential services know very well what is needed in their communities and regions.
 They are accepted by their communities, and it is a sustainable way of implementation.
-But often, it is not a very good business case, so it takes a long time for a social enterprise to be self-sufficient."

-• Dr Gesa Miehe-Nordmeyer: Head of Directorate Social, Health and Labour Policy at the Federal Chancellery: "People are tired of the pandemic, but at the end of the day there might be more to come, and it is therefore really important to draw the right lessons: 1) we need to be quicker, 2) we need to collaborate multilaterally, and 3) we need to raise money for prevention."
+However, it often takes a long time for a social enterprise to be self-sufficient." - Dr Gesa Miehe-Nordmeyer: Head of Directorate Social, Health and Labour Policy at the Federal Chancellery: "People are tired of the pandemic, but at the end of the day there might be more to come, and it is therefore really important to draw the right lessons: 1) we need to be quicker, 2) we need to collaborate multilaterally, and 3) we need to raise money for prevention."